 The basic running costs of the parish; heating, lighting, insurance, repairs, services etc; are paid for by the congregation.
-On top of this, supporting one full time priest in a parish and contributing a fair share of the costs of other activities is estimated to amount to around £70,107 per parish in 2013*.
+On top of this, supporting one full-time priest in a parish and contributing a fair share of the costs of other activities is estimated to amount to around £80,600 per parish in 2018.
 This can be divided into three roughly equal parts:

 - We pay the parish priest

-- We have to pay pension and provide a house
+- We have to pay pension contributions and provide a house

-* Based on a parish with one cleric and one house.
-Further detail is available in the document 'Parish Standard Costs 2013'.
+Based on a parish with one cleric and one house.

 Who decides how much a parish contributes?